cardano-foundation/hydra-voting-poc/README.md

 ## General Open Problems / Questions
 - Election: we would like to anybody could potentially run Hydra Head nodes but we do know that number of these people cannot exceed certain amount, e.g. 10
 - M1: if we separate voting from tallying not only from the business domain (which it is separated anyway) but also from technical point of view then votes in an encrypted form need to be imported by one Hydra Head Operator into a new network.
-Question: how do we make sure that this operator is trusted and that the same copy of votes which other operators have is in fact imported (idea: use smart contracts for this)
+Here we want to prevent votes to be ommitted or imported twice.
-- General: if jormungandr continues to be run in a private network for now, how will Hydra Head operators obtain access to individual votes (especially if they are outside of 3 founding entities)
+- General: if jormungandr continues to be run in a private network for now, how will Hydra Head operators obtain access to individual votes (especially if they are outside of 3 founding entities)?

 - M2: How split the key in such a way that each operator only gets a part of the key
 - M2: How to count the votes together, in Hydra one operator needs to sign a transaction and all need to simply validate (full consensus)